sassoftware/saspy/saspy/doc/source/install.rst

 end user at connection time.
 Any configuration definitions that are not listed in SAS_config_names are simply inaccessible by an end user.
 You can add several configuration definitions in the file but not make them available by simply excluding the names from the list.
+Also note that these names can be anything you want.
+The names of the example configuration definitions we chosen to be self-documenting.
+There nothing special about 'winlocal', it could be named Bob.
+But then it wouldn't be obvious that it's for a WINdows install running a LOCAL copy of SAS.

-So, your sascfg_personal.py file only need a few things in it; not everything in the example sascfg_personal.py file.
+So, your sascfg_personal.py file only need a few things in it; not everything in the example sascfg.py file.
 For example, if you had SAS installed on your Linux system, your sascfg_personal.py file may simply be the following:

 .. code-block:: ipython3